leniquenoralez/computer-science-self-study-plan/README.md

 ![Computer Science Image](https://cdn0.tnwcdn.com/wp-content/blogs.dir/1/files/2017/09/bUcvrRc-1-796x398.jpg)

-This repository is list of resources I use to learn fundamental computer science topics.
+This repository is a list of resources I use to learn fundamental computer science topics.

 ## Table Of Content